reexjungle/xcal/README.md

 ### Contents of Download Package

 The download package contains source codes and versioning files of xCal.
-It is also worth mentioning here that xCal is written entirely in C# and thus C# files are located within respective .NET project directories, which in turn are enclosed in a single solution directory.
-Illustrated below is the overview of such a physical layout:
+It is also worth mentioning here that xCal is a .NET project and thus source files are logically arrange according to respective project files (\*.csproj), which in turn are linked to a single solution file (\*.sln) as illustrated below:

 ```
 solution/